vvuksan/fastly-drupal/README.txt

 3. Manual purging.
 You have the ability to set the Time To Live (TTL) for your content within the Fastly module.
 You can also take advantage of the default setting already provided.
-Also, at anytime you desire, you can click on a button within the module to manually purge all of thr content.
+Also, at anytime you desire, you can click on a button within the module to manually purge all of the content.

 How To Install The Module?